Multi-Location Accounts Payable Automation: A Complete Guide

 Multi-location accounts payable automation centralizes invoice capture, coding, and approval across distributed business sites into a single AP workflow.
 But the core challenge is upstream, before any approval or payment process begins.
 Invoices arrive at individual locations in different formats — paper dropped off by a local plumber, PDF attachments from a regional food distributor, portal downloads from a national supplier — each tied to location-specific vendors that headquarters may not even know about.
 Those invoices must be digitized and standardized before centralized AP can function at all.
 Effective multi-site AP automation starts with centralized invoice intake using AI-powered extraction to handle the format variability that comes with distributed operations.

-This is the problem that most AP automation vendors skip past.
-Their demos assume invoices are already digital, already in a consistent format, already routed to the right queue.
-For a business running dozens of sites, that assumption ignores the hardest part of the workflow.
+Many AP demos start after invoices are already digital, consistent, and routed to the right queue.
+For a business running dozens of sites, that skips the hardest part of the workflow.

 Generic single-site AP tools fail at multi-location scale because they were built around a set of defaults that no longer hold: one invoice format, one vendor pool, one chart of accounts, one approval chain.
 At 30 locations, you may have 30 variations of each.
 A franchise location in Phoenix has different local vendors, different tax rules, and different cost allocation needs than one in Minneapolis — but both need to feed the same consolidated AP process.